 If your dog tries to jump up at you, ignore him and turn your back.
 Without any attention, they should soon tire of this behaviour.

 Practice introductions often, and reward them when they approach correctly.
-This won't happen overnight and will require a consistent approach from you and everyone else in your house to help your dog understand the appropriate behaviours for getting your attention.
+This won't happen overnight and will require a consistent approach from you and everyone else in your house to help the dog understand the appropriate behaviours for getting your attention.

 Aggression